TheRenegadeCoder/sample-programs-website/docs/projects/depth-first-search/index.md

 ---

 Welcome to the Depth First Search page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 ## Description